danemacaulay/concat-vs-async/README.md

 # Concat vs Async

-A POC to demonstrate efficiency gains of script concatenation vs async script loading
+A POC to demonstrate efficiency gains of script concatenation vs async script loading.
+For a higher level analysis see this article by the hubspot team, [Async != Fast](http://dev.hubspot.com/blog/async-fast)

 ## Live demo